How to Reset Your Money Mindset & Change Your Thinking About Money

 Do one thing every day that supports your new goals.

 I used to constantly find myself complaining about fees, bills, and how we were stuck financially.
 The truth is – we are pretty damn lucky.
 We have a roof, four walls, and food; we can afford our healthcare, clothes and entertainment.
 While some months might be tight, we’re still better off than a huge majority of people.
-Once I realized just how untrue those thoughts were, I was able to change my mindset and practice being more grateful.
+Once I realized just how untrue those thoughts were, I was able to change my money mindset and practice being more grateful.

 Actively work to change your perspective.

-There’s a lot of ways to work on changing your perspective when it comes to your money story.
+There’s a lot of ways to work on changing your perspective when it comes to your money mindset.
 Once you’re able to recognize flawed thinking, you can use any of these ideas to give your internal money story a more positive spin.